bashup/.devkit/README.md

 Sure, you can solve the standardization part of the problem with a [Scripts to Rule Them All](https://githubengineering.com/scripts-to-rule-them-all/)-style `script/` directory, but those are kind of a pain to make and not terribly reusable from one project to the next.

 `.devkit` solves these problems by giving you an *extensible* automation and development-dependency management framework that you *don't* have to bundle in your project.

 Instead, your project's  `script/` directory contains a short [`bootstrap`](script/bootstrap) that fetches `.devkit`, and all of the other `script/` files are just symlinks to `bootstrap`.

 Your project then defines any custom commands and variables in a `.dkrc` file, and gets to use all the tools and modules available in `.devkit`, inlcuding a local version of `basher` for git-based dependency fetching.

  Dependencies are installed to a `.deps` directory, with executables in `.deps/bin` -- which is added to `PATH` while your commands run.
 You can also add new `script/` types of your own, or just run the extra commands with `.devkit/dk commandname`.

+### Project Status

+At this moment, devkit is still very much in its infancy, and should be considered alpha stability (i.e., expect rapid and likely-breaking changes).
+This is also all the documentation there is so far, and there are many modules planned but yet to be added.
+For right now, you'll also need to read the [dk source](dk.md) and [loco docs](https://github.com/bashup/loco) to see the full API available to you (beyond what's listed here).

 ### Installation